Bathroom Access is a Workplace Health and Safety Issue for LGBTQ People Too

 What can labor unions do?

-Labor unions have always been a vehicle for civil rights.
+Labor unions have played an important role in protecting and advancing civil and human rights.
 Bathroom bills like NC HB2 are attacks on the fundamental freedoms and rights that labor unions and their allies have won over the past century.
 In addition to preventing individuals from doing something as mundane and human as using the bathroom, they also prevent cities from raising minimum wages and renegotiate hard-earned protections against racial and gender-based discrimination.

 - A collective bargaining agreement is enforceable in every state.
 We can protect our members by ensuring our contracts have strong nondiscrimination language that prohibits discrimination the basis of sexual orientation or gender identity and expression.

 - In many communities, labor’s voice is powerful.
-When our leaders speak out publicly about the harm bathroom bills and unsafe access to bathrooms will do to workers, it can have a dramatic impact on the debate around this type of legislation.
+When our leaders speak out publicly about the harm anti-transgender legislation will do to workers, it can have a dramatic impact on the debate around this type of legislation.
 We must stand up and speak out for safe and inclusive workplaces.

-A printable, PDF version of this document can be found here.
+A downloadable and printable PDF of this document can be found here.